COUR4G3/owlery/docs/integrations/flask.rst

 :doc:`configuration handling <flask:config>`.

-Initializing the extension
+Initialising the extension
 --------------------------

-To initialize the integration, instantiate the :class:`Owlery` class and pass the ``app`` instance:
+To initialise the integration, instantiate the :class:`Owlery` class and pass the ``app`` instance:

 .. autoclass:: Owlery